Invoicing and credit control

 How to deal with late payers

 Make sure your client has received the invoice.
 If they say they haven’t, immediately send them a copy (ask whom to send it to), adding one week only to the original term and stating “This invoice is now overdue.”
 When the seven days are up, contact them again (best to speak to someone on the phone), ask what the problem is.
 Point out that you are a sole trader and that you rely on your income to live.
-You are covered by the Late Payment Directive 2011/7/EU.
-Amongst other things, this directive allows traders to charge a considerable amount of compensation plus interest for overdue accounts.
+In the UK, you are covered by the UK Late Payment Law, in the EU by the Late Payment Directive 2011/7/EU.
+Amongst other things, the legislation allows traders to charge a considerable amount of compensation plus interest for overdue accounts.
 Most companies will pay up as soon as you threaten to apply these charges.

 If the client still doesn’t pay, keep reminding them.
 The few customers who have no intention of paying rely on wearing you out.
 Don’t let them!